matthiasmullie/mullie.eu/_posts/2016-03-29-measuring-software-complexity.md

 on to [Cauditor](https://www.cauditor.org), a code metrics visualization project I've been working on.
 Or run the [PDepend](https://pdepend.org) suite if you're only interested in the raw metrics.

+Just note that complex code doesn't necessarily mean bad code!
+It could also be solving a very hard problem that you might not even be able to simplify.